 Trident Park Energy Recovery Facility in Cardiff is now only a few months away from completion.

-This procedure may create a darkish plume of smoke from the stack.
-This is a normal part of the commissioning process only and will not form part of normal operations.
+This procedure will involve firing and running the boilers using low sulphur diesel (<0.1% sulphur content) in accordance with the Permit.
+This procedure may create a darkish plume of smoke from the stack, which is part of the commissioning process only and will not form part of normal operations.

-Steam blowing is also a standard and safe process that is part of the commissioning process only.
-Exact dates and timing of the steam blowing will be published on this site as soon as they are confirmed.
+Steam blowing is a standard and safe process that is part of the commissioning process only.
+Exact dates and timing of the full steam blowing process will be published on this site as soon as they are confirmed.

 Should anyone have any concerns about the facility or operations at the site, please contact: 07717 873063